wilk/thanc/README.md

 Basically, because the thank (and also thanks) package already exists on NPM registry.

 Thanc (or thancian) is the ancient english word to say thank, so that's why :bowtie:

-## 📦 Requirements
-thanc works with the following requirements:

- - Node.js 4+
- - NPM 2.14+

 ## 🛠  Installation
 thanc can be installed locally, globally or used with npx.